Innovations currently has openings for semester 2. We encourage anyone interested to apply.

 Innovations focuses on allowing students to choose their own time, path, pace, and place for learning.
 Classes are designed using a blended learning-flex model.
 This is a mix of digital courses, small group work, and individualized instruction.
 Students complete courses at their own pace.
 Upon completing a course, a student is able to immediately enroll in the next course needed.

 For the 2018-2019 school year, Innovations students will have a variety of options for school hours.
 It is expected that students attend Innovations classes for at least 5 hours each day.
-Hours available will be:
+Hours available for semester 2 will be:

 Each student is assigned a mentor teacher at Innovations Academy.
 Students are required to meet with their mentor teacher weekly.
 Mentor teachers work with students on setting daily and weekly goals and working through barriers to learning.
 Mentor teachers communicate regularly with parents/guardians.